EU And UK Narrow Gaps On Post-Brexit Trade But No Deal Yet - UrduPoint

 EU And UK Narrow Gaps On Post-Brexit Trade But No Deal Yet

-British and EU negotiators were closing in Wednesday on a deal to oversee fair competition in a post-Brexit trade deal, but remained deeply divided over fishing
+British and EU negotiators were closing in Wednesday on a deal to oversee fair competition in a post-Brexit trade deal, but remain deeply divided over fishing

 As intense talks continued in Brussels, European Commission President Ursula von der Leyen said "the next days are going to be decisive".

-Many supposed deadlines have already been missed, the EU chief admitted.
+UK Prime Minister Boris Johnson said separately: "There's every opportunity, every hope, that I have that our friends and partners across the Channel will see sense and do a deal."
+Many supposed deadlines have already been missed, as the EU chief admitted.
 But, with two weeks until Britain leaves the EU single market, time is finally running out.

-In London, all eyes were on parliament's lower House of Commons, which will have to decide when to meet to vote through any trade agreement reached by EU negotiator Michel Barnier and UK counterpart David Frost.
+In Berlin, Chancellor Angela Merkel, whose government holds the rotating EU presidency, said she had news of progress in the talks "but no breakthrough yet".

+Merkel said negotiations would continue "until the end of this week to see if a solution can still be found".

 In practice, this will mean a return to tariffs and quotas that will disrupt commerce and supply chains and drive up prices, a fate both sides say they want to avoid.